-Registered both as an investment advisor and brokerage firm, Commonwealth Financial Network has more than $85.21 billion in assets under management (AUM).
+Registered both as an investment advisor and brokerage firm, Commonwealth Financial Network has more than $100 billion in assets under management (AUM).
 The firm views its financial advisors as small business owners rather than sales staff, and so it acts as their “back office.”
-Most of these advisors, who number 1,933, according to Commonwealth’s site, are also brokers and insurance agents.
-This means that they receive commissions from vendors, on top of client fees.
+Most of these advisors are also brokers and insurance agents, which means they can receive commissions from vendors, on top of client fees.
 As a result, Commonwealth is a fee-based advisory firm.

 Commonwealth Financial Network Background

-Joseph Deitch founded Commonwealth in 1979, originally calling it the Cambridge Group.
+Joseph Deitch founded Commonwealth in 1979, originally calling it The Cambridge Group.
 His vision was to start an independent broker-dealer that didn’t have the conflicts of interest that his former firm had.
 This is likely why Commonwealth does not have its own proprietary investment products.
 Instead, it provides advisors with technology, compliance support and tools, research support, marketing support, continuing education and more.

-In 1991, Investment Advisor magazine named Commonwealth “Broker-Dealer of the Year” in its inaugural year of the award.
+In 1991, Investment Advisor magazine named Commonwealth “Broker-Dealer of the Year” in the inaugural year of the award.
 The firm won it two more times that decade.
 Since then, Deitch has stepped away from day-to-day operations and serves as chairman.
 He still owns a large part of the company through a trust.
 Almost a dozen other current employees are also stakeholders.

 Commonwealth Financial Network Client Types and Minimum Account Sizes

-The minimum to open an investment account varies, depending on the program.
+The minimum investment needed to open an account here varies depending on the program.
 At the low end, the minimum is $1,000 for a passive model portfolio in the Preferred Portfolio Services (PPS) Select program.
-At the high end, the minimum is $500,000 for an account in the PPS Select Fixed Income Separately Managed Account program.
+At the high end, the minimum is $500,000 for an account in the PPS Select Fixed Income SMA program.
 That said, Commonwealth may waive its minimum requirements at its own discretion.

-Given that the minimums are relatively low, the great majority of Commonwealth retail clients are not high net worth.
+Given that these minimums are relatively low, the great majority of Commonwealth's individual clients are not high-net-worth.
 The firm’s advisors do work with high-net-worth individuals, of course, plus businesses, pension and profit-sharing plans, state and municipal government entities and charitable organizations.